Lets2it2gather/FirstProject/README.md

 4. Setup maven and Java8 in local
 5. Tomcat8
 6. Mongodb (No SQL)
-7. SPRING INITIALIZR bootstrap your application now - http://start.spring.ioNote : this will be useful to generate the pom.xml/gradle for our project
+7. SPRING INITIALIZR (this will be useful to generate the pom.xml/gradle for our project) - http://start.spring.io